alexanderhong/alexanderhong.github.io/contents/articles/dailycal/index.md

 ---
 title: The Daily Californian
 template: article.pug
-id: 3
+id: 2
 image: preview.png
 ---

 Assorted illustrations, graphics and designs from my work at The Daily Californian.
 <span class="more"></span>

-Since 2018, I've produced over a hundred illustrations and overseen the design for over a hundred print papers.
+From 2018 to 2021, I've produced over a hundred illustrations and overseen the design for over a hundred print papers.
 <!--
 * [Illustrations](#illustration)
 * [Layout](#layout) -->